Warren Goldstein: Education

 While practising as a rabbi he completed his PhD at the University of the Witwatersrand Law School.
 His PhD thesis compared western and Jewish law and was published as a book entitled Defending the Human Spirit: Jewish Law's Vision for a Moral Society.
-Rabbi Goldstein's thesis is that Talmudic law was ahead of its time in terms of political rights, women's rights, criminal law and poverty alleviation.
-"I see Western laws as coming round full circle to positions always held by Talmudic law."
+Goldstein's thesis is that Talmudic law was ahead of its time in terms of political rights, women's rights, criminal law and poverty alleviation: "I see Western laws as coming round full circle to positions always held by Talmudic law."

 Service

-Rabbi Goldstein had a number of rabbinic positions before being appointed Chief Rabbi in December 2003.
+Goldstein had a number of rabbinic positions before being appointed chief rabbi in December 2003.
 He assumed the full role in January 2005.

-Chief Rabbi
+Chief rabbi

-Due to his young age, Rabbi Goldstein's election "startled" many people in South Africa.
+Due to his young age, Goldstein's election "startled" many people in South Africa.

 He was appointed by the Union of Orthodox Synagogues on the recommendation of a selection committee made up of leaders of all the Jewish communal organisations.
-Chief Rabbi Cyril Harris supported his appointment and, until he fell ill, he helped train Rabbi Goldstein into his new position.
-Because of his illness, Rabbi Harris was not able to attend the inauguration of his successor but sent a message to be read out.
+Chief rabbi Cyril Harris supported his appointment and, until he fell ill, he helped train Goldstein into his new position.
+Because of his illness, Harris was not able to attend the inauguration of his successor but sent a message to be read out.
 In it, he said: "Rabbi Goldstein is known as a Master of Torah, a Doctor of Laws, and a fierce campaigner on behalf of the vulnerable.
 His appointment is most welcome.
 Moreover, amid the turmoils of South African life, it promises entrenched stability."

-At his official induction as Chief Rabbi of South Africa on 3 April 2005, Rabbi Goldstein and those in attendance were addressed by South Africa's President Thabo Mbeki:
+At his official induction as chief rabbi of South Africa on 3 April 2005, Goldstein and those in attendance were addressed by South Africa's president Thabo Mbeki: